jcclinton/source-query-server/readme.md

 An as-yet unfinished Erlang module that queries game servers which use the Source query protocol.
 Protocol can be found here https://developer.valvesoftware.com/wiki/Server_queries

 ## Status
-Currently you can query the basic server information (AS2_INFO)
+Currently you can query the basic server information (AS2_INFO).
+This is just a proof of concept, there is not much functionality implemented.

 ## Example